 Equity is the amount of your property you own outright.
-If you paid a deposit when taking out your mortgage, then your equity is automatically that amount.
+If you paid a deposit when taking out your mortgage, then your equity automatically amounts to that amount.

 So, for example, if you paid a 5% deposit, then you have 5% equity.
 The remaining 95% is made up of your mortgage.